 Whatever the FDA decides it is clear that use of Marijuana in our society is moving in the direction of broader acceptance.
 The former Speaker of the House, a vociferous opponent of Marijuana legislation said his views have evolved.
 John Boehner said his new stance was the result his interactions with many individuals who use marijuana for health needs.
 I would like to applaud Boehner on his open-minded appraisal of the benefits of cannabis.
 I must however also say his evolution was also associated with his membership on the board of Acreage Holdings.
 This publicly traded company in New York State specializes in the distribution of Cannabis across 11 states.

 At this time it is not really clear how much of John Boehner’s newly discovered love of Cannabis is the age old love of the green back as opposed to a real appreciation of the benefits of this popular centuries old herb.

 The evolution of Marijuana laws across various states as usual is lagging federal legislation.
 This has created some problems for this industry.
 Today most local Marijuana businesses are still cash only businesses.
 This unique situation has spurred a whole new industry involved in the protection and transportation of the proceeds of these businesses.
 These security firms specialize in moving funds to financial services providers for Marijuana businesses.
 All these transactions are occurring outside the traditional banking channels since most banks refuse to serve this billion dollar industry.
 There is a bill proposed by Congressman Ed Perlmutter(D), “The Safe Banking Act” to address this.
 This bill has unfortunately stalled in The House of Representatives.

-Whatever happens on the federal front though, I would advice that individuals interested in seeking Marijuana for health reasons follow these simple rules;
+Whatever happens on the federal front though, I would advise that individuals interested in seeking Marijuana for health reasons follow these simple rules;